How are people making money from Bitcoin, Ethereum?

 There is the downside.

-The U.S. Energy and Commerce Committee Chair says crypto mining for Ethereum and Bitcoin last year emitted 78 million tons of carbon, the same as 15 million cars on the road.
+The U.S. Energy and Commerce committee chair said crypto mining for Ethereum and Bitcoin last year emitted 78 million tons of carbon, the same as 15 million cars on the road.

 "We have to do it efficiently," Lynch said.